Eastern Central Europe’s earliest shelters

 Project Overview

 HOME will search for a diversity of Palaeolithic shelters during the Late Pleistocene through informed systematic surveys and excavations of archaeological sites in East-Central Europe.
-This region is notable for early mammoth bone structures that suggest precocious shelters, but where the record remains inconclusive.
+This region is significant because early mammoth bone structures suggest precocious shelters, but the record remains inconclusive.

 The project's goal is to uncover and assess a variety of Palaeolithic shelters with the aim to understand the diverse ways that humans lived and survived in some of the coldest, harshest climates.